emirmx/docs/content/en/docs/deployment/mx-azure/_index.md

 ## Architecture

 The diagram in this section presents the high-level architecture of the Mendix for Azure solution.

-The architecture is different depending on whether you enabled the Auto Detect Mx Version build image setting.
+{{< figure src="/attachments/deployment/mx-azure/architecture.png" class="no-border" >}}

 ## Read More